heatseeknyc/data-science/Data Analysis.md

 ```

 Note that we are temporarily using ; as a delimiter.
-This is because there can be commas within some of the fields, and issues can arise with the next step when using awk.
+R is helpful in cleaning in data, especially when there are commas within ields that can cause issues when loading and analyzing the data during other steps.

 <a name="awk"/>
 ####awk